Alpha Thalassemia Major

 - The Northern California Comprehensive Thalassemia Center

-- The UCSF Center for Maternal-Fetal Precision Medicine - Improve our understanding and treatment of patients with congenital anomalies and pregnancy complications
+- The UCSF Center for Maternal-Fetal Precision Medicine – Research to improve our understanding and treatment of patients with congenital anomalies and pregnancy complications

 - The UCSF Blood and Marrow Transplant Research web page

-- Cooley's Anemia Foundation – Provide support for patients and families with thalassemia and sponsor medical research to increase the life expectancy and enhance the quality of life for those impacted by thalassemia.
+- Cooley's Anemia Foundation – Provides support for patients and families to enhance the quality of life for those impacted by thalassemia

-- March of Dimes – Researchers, volunteers, educators, outreach workers and advocates working together to give all babies a fighting chance
+- March of Dimes – Researchers, volunteers, educators, outreach workers, and advocates working together to improve maternal and infant health

-- Kids Health – Doctor-approved health information about children from before birth through adolescence
+- Kids Health – Doctor-reviewed health information about children from before birth through adolescence

-- CDC - Birth Defects — Dept. of Health & Human Services, Centers for Disease Control and Prevention
+- Centers for Disease Control and Prevention (CDC): Birth Defects

-- North American Fetal Therapy Network — NAFTNet (the North American Fetal Therapy Network) is a voluntary association of medical centers in the United States and Canada with established expertise in fetal surgery and other forms of multidisciplinary care for complex disorders of the fetus.
+- North American Fetal Therapy Network (NAFTNet) – Association of medical centers in the United States and Canada with established expertise in fetal surgery and other forms of multidisciplinary care for complex disorders of the fetus